mrlacey/dotnet-maui-workshop-xaml/README.md

-> **NOTES FOR REVIEWERS**
-> Current development status:
-> Part 0: first draft complete - feedback welcome
-> Part 1: first draft complete - feedback welcome
-> Part 2: first draft complete - feedback welcome
-> Part 3: first draft complete - feedback welcome
-> Part 4: first draft complete - feedback welcome
-> Part 5: first draft complete - feedback welcome

----

 # .NET MAUI - Workshop: Focus on XAML

 Today, we will take the app you created in the [.NET MAUI Workshop](https://github.com/mrlacey/dotnet-maui-workshop) and focus on improving the XAML.

-While the XAML you created as part of that workshop is functional, there are many opportunities to make it better.
+While the XAML you created as part of that workshop is functional, there are many opportunities to improve the XAML that it uses.

 Many people criticize XAML as being verbose and hard to maintain.
 By completing this workshop, you'll see how that doesn't have to be the case and that it is possible to create XAML that is easy to write, read, understand, and maintain.